lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/README.md

 <img width="134" alt="image" src="https://github.com/lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/assets/29898879/6eb0f37a-60e6-4578-9a65-55426c3cb344">

+### Camera trigger via Arduino

+The Bonsai program uses an Arduino board (serially connected via USB) to trigger the acquisition of frames.
+Arduino runs the script `TTL_controlled_via_timer_serial.ino`.
+There is an led wired to the Arduino: light on indicates camera trigger on.

 ## Extracting frame timestamps from the TTLs in the audio signal

 Use the Matlab script `get_frame_timestamps_from_microphone_ttl__script.m`.